spacemeshos/product/mvp1.md

 9. Transfer Spacemesh coins to any account by executing a coin transaction in the CLI wallet
 10. View on-chain Spacemesh account balances via the CLI wallet

-# Primary User Story - Desktop Computer Owner
-1. Download the `Spacemesh App Installer` for Windows 10, OS X or Linux
-2. Run the installer to install the `Spacemesh App` on desktop
-3. Create a new wallet, awards account and setup mining in the App
-4. Leave App open running 24x7 and participate in the Spacemesh protocol
-5. Earn awards according to the protocol for honest participation and view awards in the awards account transaction log
-6. Get Spacemesh coins from the `Spacemesh Tap` (faucet)
-7. Transfer Spacemesh coins to any account by executing a coin transaction in the App

 # Secondary User Stories
 ## Testing Scenarios
 1. Identify a security issue or another critical issue and get bounty awards based on issue severity and impact
-2. Configure node to submit performance data to team Spacemesh so it identify critical issues and measure network latency

 ## Release Highlights
-- Native `Spacemesh full p2p node` packaging for Linux, Windows 10 and OS X
+- Native `Spacemesh full p2p node` for Linux, Windows 10 and OS X implementing the Spacemesh Protocol
 - Basic node config via CLI flags or a config file
 - A native `Spacemesh App` which includes a full p2p node and a wallet
-- A native App installer for Windows 10, OS X and Linux
+- A native `App installer` for Windows 10, OS X and Linux
+- A comprehensive Open Testnet user guide
 - Supporting POET and Spacemesh API Gateway web services
 - Spacemesh Coin Transactions
 - Spacemesh protocol implementation in the full p2p node